IQSS/dataverse/doc/sphinx-guides/source/installation/oidc.rst

 Many providers these days support or even require the usage of `PKCE <https://oauth.net/2/pkce/>`_ to safeguard against some attacks and enable public clients that cannot have a secure secret to still use OpenID Connect (or OAuth2).

-The Dataverse built OIDC client can be enabled to use PKCE and which method to use when creating the code challenge.
+The Dataverse-built OIDC client can be configured to use PKCE and the method to use when creating the code challenge can be specified.
 See also `this explanation of the flow <https://auth0.com/docs/get-started/authentication-and-authorization-flow/authorization-code-flow-with-proof-key-for-code-exchange-pkce>`_ for details on how this works.

-As we are using the `Nimbus SDK <https://connect2id.com/products/nimbus-oauth-openid-connect-sdk>`_ as our client library, we support the standard ``PLAIN`` and ``S256`` code challenge methods.
+As we are using the `Nimbus SDK <https://connect2id.com/products/nimbus-oauth-openid-connect-sdk>`_ as our client library, we support the standard ``PLAIN`` and ``S256`` (SHA-256) code challenge methods.
 "SHA-256 method" is the default as recommend in `RFC7636 <https://datatracker.ietf.org/doc/html/rfc7636#section-4.2>`_.
-If your provider needs some other method (unlikely), please open an issue.
+If your provider needs some other method, please open an issue.

 The provisioning sections below contain in the example the parameters you may use to configure PKCE.